Lattice of relational algebras definable in integers with successor: Integer numbers with the successor relation

-The point of the following lemma is that if some differences between items of a vector $\overline a$ are non-regular (respectively $\Gamma_R$) then they can be changed to infinity without changing the value of $R(\overline a)$.
+The point of the following lemma is that if some differences between items of a vector $\overline a$ are non-regular (respectively to a group, preserving a relation $R$) then they can be replaced by infinity without changing the value of $R(\overline a)$.